hoverkraft-tech/public-docs/application/docs/methodology/ci-cd/github/05-deployment.md

 - Make sure you pass the same tag from `publish-image`
 - For review apps, namespace the tag by PR number to avoid collisions
-- For releases, store promoted tags in a manifest repo or annotate the release for traceability
+- For releases, store promoted tags in a manifest repository or annotate the release for traceability

 **"Environment stays stale"**